Josh Lowe Player Props: Rays vs. White Sox

-The Tampa Bay Rays, including Josh Lowe (batting .350 in his past 10 games, with two doubles, two home runs, a walk and 11 RBI), battle starter Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+Josh Lowe, with a slugging percentage of .575 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Mike Clevinger on the mound, April 30 at 2:10 PM ET.

-He had three hits (going 3-for-5 with an RBI) in his last game against the White Sox.
+He hit a home run while going 2-for-4 in his last game against the White Sox.

 Josh Lowe Game Info & Props vs. the White Sox